U.S. State Department to clamp ban on travel to North Korea 1

 Anthony Ruggiero, a senior fellow on the Foundation for Defense of Democracies and previous U.S. Treasury legitimate, stated the State Department action changed into critical.
 It would restrict North Korea’s ability to use detained Americans as bargaining chips with Washington as it has inside the beyond.

-“Travel between distinct cultures breaks down the preconceptions which you have about one of a kind cultures and breaks down the stereotypes that you have,” he said.
+“Travel between distinct cultures breaks down the preconceptions which you have about one-of-a-kind cultures and breaks down the stereotypes that you have,” he said.

 Secret Compass has delivered 3 Americans, some of the 19 people it took to North Korea due to launching tours there last fall, he stated.